 of aqueducts and sewers.

 Unfortunately today's Rome does not have any shopkeeper in a position to proudly state "Purveyor of the Imperial House since 30 BC".
-As a matter of fact most of the shops belonging to the association Negozi Storici di Roma can only claim to have been in business since the late XIXth century.
+As a matter of fact most of the shops belonging to the association Negozi Storici di Eccellenza di Roma can only claim to have been in business since the late XIXth century.
 The following section of this page shows some shops (not necessarily members of the previously mentioned association), which have maintained, at least in part, their old appearance and traditional service.
 You may wish to see also Trade in the XVIIIth century etchings by Giuseppe Vasi.

 Ristorante Piperno at Monte Cenci

 The oldest running businesses are inns (Albergo del Sole) or coffee-houses (Caffč Greco).
 In the late XIXth century Baedeker guides, today's rather expensive Ristorante Piperno was recommended (and still is) for its fried artichokes: at that time it was called Osteria Pacifico Piperno.
 It is located in one of the smallest (and most difficult to find) squares of Rome: the church shown in the picture above was the private chapel of the Cenci family.
-Ristorante Ranieri, near Piazza di Spagna, another restaurant recommended by the old guides, has retained its old signpost (and in general its XIXth century atmosphere).
+Ristorante Ranieri, in the former Strangers' Quarter near Piazza di Spagna, another restaurant recommended by the old guides, has retained its old signpost (and in general its XIXth century atmosphere).

 Ditta Leone Limentani near Portico di Ottavia